liuximeng2/Chest_xRay/README.md

 ```
 While the above steps are applied to all the models, the name of the variables might be slightly different as a result of personal choices when we assign the tasks to each member of the group.
 However, the steps are the same.

+## KNN

+## Principal Component Regression
+Principal Component Regression (PCR) is a regression method that uses Principal Component Analysis (PCA) to reduce the number of predictor variables.
+It is a method that is used to deal with multicollinearity.
+It is also a method that is used to deal with the curse of dimensionality.

+Given the case that we have 4096 features, we want to reduce the number of features to a more manageable number.
+One of the important hyperparameters of PCR is the number of components.
+We will tune this hyperparameter to find the best number of components.

 Then we start our principal component analysis.
 We use the following library to perform PCA and logistic regression.

 ```python
 import warnings
 from sklearn.exceptions import ConvergenceWarning